Tallinn - Helsinki

 What will I need when travelling with my pet?

-• Everything your pet needs for a safe and comfortable journey such as water, food and a lead
+• Everything your pet needs for a safe and comfortable journey such as water, food, waste bags and a lead.

-• Tallink Silja Line ferries: specially designed cabins and onboard kennels are available for pets.
+• Tallink Silja Line ferries: special cabins and onboard kennels are available for pets.
 Pets are allowed on the outside deck if they are in a carrier or on a leash.

 • Viking line: pets must be kept in cabins during overnight ferries.
 They are not allowed in public areas.